Franky Tchaouna

-Franky Tchaouna (born 9 September 2005) is a Chadian professional footballer who plays as a forward for the Serie D club Enna.
+Franky Tchaouna (born 19 September 2005) is a Chadian professional footballer who plays as a forward for club Catanzaro.
 Born in France, he plays for the Chad national team.

 Club career

 A youth product of the academies of the French clubs TA Rennes and Concarneau, Tchaouna and his twin brother Franck joined the academy of the Italian club Salernitana on 14 December 2024.
 On 26 July 2025, the brothers moved to the Serie D club Enna.
 He debuted with Enna in a 1–1 (5–4) penalty shootout win over Acireale in the Coppa Italia Serie D on 24 August 2025, scoring one of the shootout goals.

 International career

 Born in France, Tchaouna is of Chadian descent and holds dual French-Chadian citizenship.
 He was called up to the Chad national team for a set of 2026 FIFA World Cup qualification matches in September 2025.
 He debuted in a 3–1 loss to Madagascar on 8 September 2025.